 What is ActionAid doing in Bangladesh to help Rohingya refugees?

-Now, with the arrival of the monsoon season, we’re using sand bags and fencing to stabilize areas that are vulnerable to landslides and improving drainage systems to prevent floods reaching shelters, washrooms, and food distribution areas.
+- With the arrival of the monsoon season, we began using sand bags and fencing to stabilize areas that are vulnerable to landslides and improving drainage systems to prevent floods reaching shelters, washrooms, and food distribution areas

 - We’ve since helped 1,503 people – 240 families – to move to safer areas to avoid the flood-prone areas of the camps

 - We’ve installed 15 water and sanitation service blocks, each consisting of 4 toilets and 2 bathing spaces

 - Working closely with women-led committees in the camps, we’ve provided safe drinking water, food, blankets, dignity kits, alternative cooking fuel and access to washrooms to more than 40,000 refugees.